What are Learning Communities?

 "Open Education Grounded in Social Justice" Learning Community (Spring 2022)

-In this Learning Community, we will be exploring how Open Education practices and pedagogy grounded in Social Justice can empower instructors and students in the learning environment.
-This learning community is designed for anyone interested in exploring, creating, and/or implementing a STEM curriculum through Open Science and Open Pedagogy.
-It will run for 6 sessions, on Mondays at 4pm (EST) from March 14 - April 18.
-To learn more and register, see the full announcement here.
+In this Learning Community, we explored how Open Education practices and pedagogy grounded in Social Justice can empower instructors and students in the learning environment.
+This learning community was designed for anyone interested in exploring, creating, and/or implementing a STEM curriculum through Open Science and Open Pedagogy.
+It ran for 6 sessions.
+Learn more about this Learning Community, see the full announcement here.

 "Difficult Dialogues of Social Inequities in STEM Classrooms" Learning Community (Spring 2022)

-In this Learning Community, we will be exploring the need and successful strategies for students and instructors to discuss scholarship about marginalization within STEM courses.
-This project is designed for anyone interested in exploring, creating, and/or implementing a STEM course.
-We will meet from April 6 - May 31 on Zoom.
-To learn more and register, see the full announcement here.
+In this Learning Community, we explored the need and successful strategies for students and instructors to discuss scholarship about marginalization within STEM courses.
+This project was designed for anyone interested in exploring, creating, and/or implementing a STEM course.
+To learn more about this Learning Community, see the full announcement here.

 "Open Practices" Learning Community (April - May 2021)

 In this Learning Community, participants engaged in discussions, short readings and mini-workshops to explore basic tools for Open Education Practices.
 The experience was designed for project and organizational leaders who are working with instructors who develop and/or implement STEM curriculum, as well as policy makers and funders who want to learn more about the connections between open science and open education.
 Dr. Karen Cangialosi, part of the our Leadership Team, designed and ran this Learning Community via SCORE-UBE, the predecessor and affiliate organization of RIOS.
-You can find the discussions from this event on the SCORE-UBE forums.
+This Learning Community was run within the SCORE-UBE group.

 "Social Justice, Equity, Diversity and Inclusion (S-JEDI) in STEM OER" Learning Community (Summer 2020)